aregsar/aregsarblog/blog/2020/create-laravel-project-with-tailwind-ui-and-auth/index.md

 ## Using the Bootstrap alternative to tailwind

-You can use Bootsrap UI with Authentication Scaffolding instead of the previous steps:
+You can use Bootstrap UI with Authentication Scaffolding instead of the previous steps:

 ```bash
 composer require laravel/ui